Rajbala

 Rajbala is an Indian politician and a member of 17th Legislative Assembly of Milak, Uttar Pradesh of India.
 She represents the Milak constituency of Uttar Pradesh.
 She is a member of the Bharatiya Janata Party.

 Political career

 Rajbala is a member of the 17th Legislative Assembly of Uttar Pradesh.
 She is a member of the Bharatiya Janata Party and since 2017, has represented the Milak constituency.
-Raj Bala Malik is Chandigarh mayor from 10 January 2020.
+Raj Bala Malik is Chandigarh mayor from 10 January 2020 to 7 January 2021.